Labor & Employee Rights Attorneys in California

 FREE CONSULTATION 24/7

-The California employment lawyers at Wilshire Law Firm believe that employees deserve a safe and respectful working environment.
+The California employment lawyers at Wilshire Law Firm believe employees deserve a safe and respectful working environment.
 If your rights as an employee have been violated and your employer hasn’t taken steps to correct it, we’ll stand up and fight for the justice and compensation you deserve.
-Start a free and confidential case review with us today.
+Start a free and confidential case review with our California labor & employee rights lawyers today.
+Call us 24/7 at (800) 493-0916.

 How Our California Labor Lawyers Work To Protect Your Rights